Dreams in Jungian Therapy and Analysis

 Since the meaning of most dreams is not in accord with the tendencies of the conscious mind but shows particular deviations, we must assume that the unconscious, the matrix of dreams, has an independent function.
 This is what I call the autonomy of the unconscious.
 The dream not only fails to obey our will but very often stands in flagrant opposition to our conscious intentions.

 Jung also worked on childhood dreams that still work within the adult psyche.
-He observed that some dreams look forward, not in prediction but in hinting at or identifying prospective material.
+He observed that some dreams look forward, not in prediction but in hinting at or identifying potential material.
 He identified that there are trauma dreams.
 He worked with nightmares.
 There are more “common” dreams that provide valuable views of what we are doing (or not doing) in conscious life.
-These dreams can be in contrast to or comment upon what the domineering, often bullying, conscious ego wants.
-Archetypal dreams, sometimes called “big dreams” and announcing larger life circumstance, present images from the shared or collective unconscious, later called the objective psyche.
+These dreams can be in contrast to or can comment upon what the domineering, often bullying, conscious ego wants.
+Archetypal dreams, sometimes called “big dreams” that announce a larger life circumstance can present images from the shared or collective unconscious.

-When working with different kinds of dreams with their dreamers, Jung strongly encouraged his patients to listen to and to feel what their dreams were relaying, often called an inner sensing of what is going on.
+When working with different kinds of dreams and their dreamers, Jung strongly encouraged his patients to listen to and to feel what their dreams were relaying, often called an inner sensing of what is going on.
 He counseled careful exploration of them.
 When I work with you, we explore what uniquely emerges in dream content and its meaning for you.
 Based on my depth of training and experience in therapy and dreamwork, we work to understand this language of the unconscious as it pertains to you.
 This work often invites the return of energy.